What Is A Duress Code?

 So when an alarm is raised via one of our lone worker devices you will be connected directly with a Controller in our 24/7 Alarm Receiving Centre.
 Our Controllers will have access to the customers information including what to do in the event of an emergency.
 Duress codes can also be set up at this point and this could be anything from specific words to key phrases like “It’s in the purple folder”, where the term ‘Purple Folder’ can be set up as the Duress code.
 Our Controllers are fully trained to deal with a wide range of situations and they also understand that there are times you won’t be able to confirm whether you’re safe or not.

 In the scenario mentioned above, you as a lone worker need to ensure that the perpetrator is not being aggravated, as this could potentially result in further injury to you.
-Our MicroGuard lone worker safety device is so compact that it can be discreetly carried in a key chain or belt holster.
-An alarm can be easily raised with a simple press on the SOS button.
+An alarm can be easily raised with a simple press on the SOS button on any of our lone worker solutions.
 Our Controllers will silently listen in via the 2 way audio to gauge the situation you’re in.
 At this point you can secretly mention your duress code to alert the Controller that you’re in danger.
-Now lets take a look at how a Duress code can protect you based on the above mentioned scenario.
+Now let’s take a look at how a Duress code can protect you based on the above mentioned scenario.

 Scenario: As a lone working housing support officer, you have experienced violent behaviour from tenants in the past.
 Within your escalation procedure you have set up a Duress phrase of “I’m thirsty”.
-After raising an alarm on the MicroGuard, you casually drop the phrase in the conversation by saying “Can I get a drink please, I’m thirsty”.
+After raising an alarm, you casually drop the phrase in the conversation by saying “Can I get a drink please, I’m thirsty”.

 By setting up a simple but effective Duress code can help to speed up the process of alerting our Controller the situation you’re in, thus helping to get immediate assistance to you.

-Contact our sales team on email@example.com or 0800 990 3563 to find out how you can set up a robust lone worker solution that utilities a Duress code within your escalation procedure.
+Contact our sales team on email@example.com or 0800 990 3563 to find out how you can set up a robust lone worker solution that utilises a Duress code within your escalation procedure.